Chances are you’ve probably experienced temporary blindness without knowing exactly what it was.

 Option 1: Silver mirror tint

 - Silver Mirror 53% - Allows 53% of light to come through the lens.
 Ideal for environments with changing light conditions or frequent movement between indoors and outdoors.
-For example, if you’re working on a construction site moving in and out of shaded areas often or driving a forklift in and out of a building to move materials, HexArmor’s Silver Mirror 53% lens are perfect.
+For example, if you’re working on a construction site moving in and out of shaded areas often, or driving a forklift in and out of a building to move materials, HexArmor’s Silver Mirror 53% lenses are perfect.

 Option 2: Variomatic lenses